sugarlabs/musicblocks/js/README.md

     }
 ```

-2. Assign a palette to the block.
+3. Assign a palette to the block, e.g. `this.setPalette('yourPaletteName);`

-e.g. `this.setPalette('yourPaletteName);`

-* At this point your class definition should look similar to this:
+At this point your class definition should look similar to this:

 ```
   class UniqueNameBlock extends SomeBlockClass{